tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/Supplemental/Blockchain-FAQ.md

 To **decrypt** a received message:
 -- The recipient must have their own private key, and the _sender's_ public key

 Using a nonce with this method can increase security by adding an element of randomness.
-The Nonce, _number used once_, is used much like a key.
-If employing the nonce method with your public key, both would be required to encrypt/decrypt messages.
+The Nonce, _number used once_, is used to make the resulting encrypted message different regardless of the same input, which makes it harder to analyze the output for patterns.
+If employing the nonce method with your cryptographic algorithm, it would be required to regenerate the same results again later or to decrypt data properly.

 Digital signatures are the use of a private key to digitally 'sign' a document.
 To sign a document digitally, one must provide their private key and public key.
 Then the document is 'signed' which produces a string of random alphanumeric characters, much like a nonce.
 This string is the 'signature'.
 The recipient of the document can then use the sender's public key in conjunction with this signature string to verify the document.